tomtiv/tomtiv.github.io/_posts/2022/05/2022-05-20-imature-or-vulnerable.md

 I've always been an emotional guy, right or wrong I use my emotions\feelings as my northern star.

-I like who I am , I'm not ashamed of any of my scares. every scare I have is from fighting for someone or something I love.
+I like who I am , I'm not ashamed of any of my scares. every scar I have is from fighting for someone or something I love.